''SWL QSL ARE WELCOME"

 Thank you kindly for taking the time to look me up!
 I became an Amateur “ham” radio operator in July 06, 1978 under the callsign WP4AQK, KP4-Land.
 My love for radios begun in my early years, late 1960’s when my father brought home an old Hallicrafter Model S-38.
 Many Caribbean nights I spent listening to distant radio station.

 In the mid-late 1970's I acquired a small CB-mobile, set up a home station, made some local contact and soon after my father applied and received the FCC license for CB'rs KAZW-8890.
 But, after while I realized this is not what I was looking for or hope for.
 I kept hearing about Ham Radios, Morse code, repeaters, countries, prefixes and whole bunch of Ham jargon, and then I discovered the difference between these two.
-In early 1979, I found after researching, a Radio Club for KP4.
-I enrolled in the Novice class and the rest is history.
+In early 1978, I found after researching, a Radio Club for KP4.
+I attended the next meeting, then I enrolled in the Novice class and the rest is history.

 I’m a wallpaper chaser, and a serious DX hunter; mostly I’m a Lone Wolf operator.
 I am in a listening, search and find mode.
 Getting very interested in all Digital Modes.
-I am reading and learning all I can regard these modes.
+I am reading and learning all I can about these modes.
+Started to get interested in ECHOLINK... very neat addition to any Ham Radio Station.

 · … and some other fine Amateur Radio Organization!